François Levaillant

-François Levaillant (born Vaillant, later in life as Le Vaillant, "The Valiant") (6 August 1753 – 22 November 1824) was a French author, explorer, naturalist, zoological collector, travel writer, and noted ornithologist.
+François Levaillant (born Vaillant, later in life as Le Vaillant, "The Valiant") (6 August 1753 – 22 November 1824) was a French writer, explorer, naturalist, zoological collector, travel writer, and noted ornithologist.
 He described many new species of birds based on birds he collected in Africa and several birds are named after him.
 He was among the first to use colour plates for illustrating birds and opposed the use of binomial nomenclature introduced by Carl Linnaeus, preferring instead to use descriptive French names such as the bateleur (meaning "tumbler or tight-rope walker") for the distinctive African eagle.

 Life

 François Vaillant was born in Paramaribo, the capital of Dutch Guiana (Surinam), the son of Nicolas François, a French lawyer from Metz who had fled there after eloping with his mother Catherine Joséphine and then took up a position as the French Consul.
 Growing up amid forests, François took an interest in the local fauna, collecting birds and insects.
 His family returned to France in 1763.
 In 1772, François joined the Berry cavalry regiment as a cadet officer in Metz but was eventually rejected as an officer because he was not tall enough.
 He married Suzanne de Noor in 1773.
 He worked with a local apothecary, Becoeur, who had developed an arsenic-based soap to preserve birds.
 In 1777, he moved to Paris and started a career as a trader in natural history specimens.